ECU-SENG4235/course-project-group-3/README.md

 This will open the home page of your Django project.
 From here, you can navigate through your site based on the URLs you've defined in your project.

+To SHUT DOWN the development server:

+1. **Returm to the command-line** of your IDE of choice where the project is open.
+2. **Press** `CONTROL+C` and hit ENTER.

+This will deactivate the virtual environment and shut down the development server.

 ### Additional Commands

 - **Creating a superuser** for Django admin: